zzxwill/odps/intl.en-US/User Guide/SQL/Operators.md

 **Note:**

--   Only String, Bigint, and Double could be involved in arithmetic operation, Datetime type and Boolean type are not allowed participating in arithmetic operation.
+-   You can only use String, Bigint, and Double to perform arithmetic operations. \(Using Datetime type and Boolean type is restricted.\)
--   Before involved in operation, the type String will be converted to Double by implicit type conversion.
+-   Before you begin these operations, the type String is converted into Double by implicit type conversion.
--   If Bigint and Double are both involved in arithmetic operation, the type Bigint will be converted to Double by implicit type conversion.
+-   If Bigint and Double both are involved in arithmetic operation, the type Bigint is converted into Double by implicit type conversion.
 -   When A and B are Bigint types, the return result of A/B will be a Double type.
 For other arithmetic operations, the return value is also a Bigint type.

 ## Bitwise Operators { .section}